When IBM discontinued support for direct-attached Serial Storage Architecture (SSA) disks in its Unix RS/6000 (pSeries)...

 - Administration is simpler.
 "Allocating storage is done from a central console, and we have a lot less system administration time," he adds.

 As far as backup is concerned, LSSi uses its own internally developed software, which hasn't been affected by the SAN one way or the other.
+"If we had been using a commercial application, the SAN probably would have helped," says McLendon.

 Fibre Channel required "a moderate learning curve," he says, but "once it was accomplished, I haven't heard any more complaints of pain or suffering" from system administrators.